 The Manitoba Chambers of Commerce is the #VoiceofBusiness in Manitoba.
 We connect meaningfully with our members and work alongside local chamber leaders, supporting regional advocacy efforts and celebrating entrepreneurial achievements, while influencing provincial policies and leveraging our national chamber organization.

 We communicate clearly and transparently with government representatives when advocating for responsible leadership, a business-friendly climate, and sustainable economic development.
 Our efforts shape a more competitive Manitoba and benefit the broader business community.

-The Chambers researches and develops policy positions that serve to enhance the province’s business competitiveness, and to ensure that Manitoba is an attractive place to invest, conduct business and attract skilled talent.
+The policy team — staff and committee — research and develop policy positions to enhance the province’s competitiveness and to ensure that Manitoba is an attractive place to conduct business and invest.

 At our annual general meeting (AGM), members gather to debate and vote on the policy resolutions that will inform our strategic direction and advocacy efforts for the coming year(s).
 Out of this process comes a compendium of resolutions in a number of key policy areas:

 The Chamber network has urged the provincial government to commit to a full review of the tax structure (both personal and corporate) in Manitoba, focused on examining: Implementation of long-term provincial strategies to provide the business community with confidence and certainty that tax reduction is a priority.

 The Chamber network strongly encourages the provincial government to establish a comprehensive access to capital strategy that identifies all stages of capital financing, current capital availability and local gaps along with the entire capital gamut (idea incubators, venture capital funds, etc.) and provincial initiatives to address the deficiencies.